AP Computer Science Principles

 About the course

-The AP Computer Science Principles course framework is organized into five big ideas.
-As always, you have the flexibility to organize the course content as you like.
+The AP Computer Science Principles curriculum framework is organized into five big ideas.
+As always, you have the flexibility to organize the curriculum content as you like.

 Algorithms and Programming